Skip to main content

 Heparin is also safe to take while you're breastfeeding.

-Apixaban, dabigatran, edoxaban and rivaroxaban aren't recommended if you're breastfeeding because it's not clear if they're safe for the baby.
+Apixaban, dabigatran, edoxaban and rivaroxaban aren't usually recommended if you're breastfeeding because it's not clear if they're safe for the baby.

 If you're on anticoagulants and are breastfeeding or planning to breastfeed, speak to your GP, anticoagulant clinic or midwife to find out if you need to change your prescription.